 Name of document Broad aims/ relevant policies Requirements of the document in relation to the Site Allocations DPD International Rio Declaration on Environment and Development - Principle 15: Precautionary Principle (1992) In order to protect the environment, the precautionary approach shall be widely applied by States according to their capabilities.
-Where there are threats of serious or irreversible damage, lack of full scientific certainty shall The Site Allocations DPD will have regard to the precautionary principle to ensure irreversible environmental damage is avoided in the district and surrounding area.

-not be used as a reason for postponing cost-effective measures to prevent environmental degradation.
+Where there are threats of serious or irreversible damage, lack of full scientific certainty shall the precautionary principle to ensure irreversible environmental damage is avoided not be used as a reason for postponing cost-effective measures to prevent environmental degradation.